Sensory-Aware Sequential Recommendation via Review-Distilled Representations: Related Work

-Work using LLMs for recommendation has expanded rapidly in 2024 and 2025.
+Work using LLMs for recommendation has expanded rapidly in 2024--2026.
 SeRALM augments sequential recommenders with knowledge produced by aligned large language models, which can improve performance but makes it hard to control which semantics are injected and can increase dependence on expensive LLM inference \citep{wang2024seralm}.
 LRD induces latent relations between items using a large language model, but the discovered relations are not guaranteed to be interpretable as stable item properties, and they are not grounded to explicit evidence spans in text \citep{yang2024lrd}.
 IDGenRec converts item identifiers into textual identifiers to better align with language models, but the resulting representations remain indirect proxies for item semantics and do not explicitly isolate experiential dimensions \citep{tan2024idgenrec}.
 ReLRec reconstructs pseudo labels from reviews for LLM-enhanced recommendation, but a reconstruction target can still emphasize non-experiential signals and does not guarantee a focused attribute space \citep{na2024relrec}.
 LLM2Rec studies large language models as embedding generators for recommendation, yet the embedding space is generally not constrained to a specific semantic subspace such as sensory experience, which limits interpretability and targeted fusion \citep{he2025llm2rec}.
 PatchRec improves efficiency through patch training of LLM recommenders, but the approach still treats the LLM as a central component rather than distilling a small controllable representation layer \citep{liao2025patchrec}.
 Distillation Matters and SLMRec focus on distilling LLM-level recommendation capability into smaller models, but the distilled target is typically a ranking behavior or teacher scores rather than an explicit linguistic attribute layer \citep{cui2024distillation,xu2025slmrec}.
-ASEGR is complementary to these lines by using LLMs primarily as scalable annotators for a constrained sensory schema and then distilling the output into a compact student that produces fixed sensory embeddings for downstream sequential models.
+In parallel, recent papers increasingly formulate sequential recommendation itself as a language-centric or controllable reasoning problem.
+RecGPT proposes a foundation-model formulation for sequential recommendation based on textual item representations \citep{jiang2025recgpt}; Bi-Tuning and AGRec improve controllability and structural reasoning in LLM-based sequential recommendation \citep{zhang2025bituning,wang2025agrec}; and RDRec distills LLM-generated rationales into a compact recommender that can benefit both top-$N$ and sequential recommendation \citep{wang2024rdrec}.
+ASER is complementary to these lines by using LLMs primarily as scalable annotators for a constrained sensory schema and then distilling the output into a compact student that produces fixed sensory embeddings for downstream sequential models.